neondatabase/website/content/docs/reference/neon-cli.md

 neonctl projects list --api-key <neon_api_key>
 ```

+For information about obtaining an Neon API key, see [Authentication](https://api-docs.neon.tech/reference/authentication), in the _Neon API Reference_.

 ## Configure autocompletion

-The Neon CLI support autocompletion, which you can configure in a few easy steps.
+The Neon CLI supports autocompletion, which you can configure in a few easy steps.
 See [Neon CLI commands — completion](/docs/reference/cli-completion) for instructions.

-For information about obtaining an Neon API key, see [Authentication](https://api-docs.neon.tech/reference/authentication), in the _Neon API Reference_.

 ## Commands